h4harsimran/google_maps_result_scrape/README.md

-# Google maps result scapre and sort by Number of reviews
+# Google maps - Sort by Number of reviews
 *This script scrapes google maps results and save the results in a csv file sorted by number of reviews.*